 - Gently blow your nose to clear any clots.

 - Sit up and tilt your head slightly forward.
 This keeps blood from going down your throat.

-- Apply antibacterial ointment or saline nasal spray to the inside of your nose several times a day for 10 days.
-This will help keep the area moist.
+- Apply antibacterial ointment or saline nasal spray to the inside of your nose several times a day after your procedure.
+This will help keep the area moist and help with healing.

 - Don't bend over or lift anything heavy.

 - You can do your normal activities when it feels okay to do so.